 Common struggles for women after losing a breast include feeling less “feminine” or worrying that they will be less attractive to their partner.
 These concerns may be more pronounced in women looking to get back into the dating scene after cancer.
 Part of the healing process, however, is learning to feel comfortable — and even learning to love — your new body.

-Sometimes you need help to get through this initial time.
+Sometimes you need support during a mastectomy and adjusting to life following the procedure.
 Support groups at your local hospital or online can help you connect with other survivors and learn what worked for them.

 You can also look for groups like Look Good, Feel Better, which offer programs through the American Cancer Society, all designed to help boost your body image